WakeTechBrandon/tech-portfolio/website/blog/2023-5-11-Overwatch-2-New-Lead-Developer.md

 # Prompt

-You are now the lead devloper of Overwatch, what changes do you make?
+You are now the lead developer of Overwatch, what changes do you make?

 <!--truncate-->